NotAwesome2/Plugins/README.md

 Additional features:
 - Adds /chat command, allows you to send to local chat without being in a local chat map
 - Prefixing message with $$ sends it to local chat
-- Only youtube and imgur are allowed in cef commands
 - Cef click is disabled for security reasons
 - Messages containing bad words aren't sent at all.
 OPs are informed what word they tried to use.